Genivia/ugrep-indexer/README.md

 The *ugrep-indexer* utility recursively indexes files to accelerate recursive grepping.

+*Note: this is a 0.9 beta version subject to change and improvements based on experiments and user feedback.
+The implementation has been extensively tested for correctness.
+Additional features and performance improvements are planned.*

 [ugrep](https://github.com/Genivia/ugrep) is a grep-compatible ultra fast file searcher that supports index-based searching as of v3.12.5.